Aerial view of Tintern Abbey in the Wye Valley, with the River Wye winding through green hills and woodlands on the Welsh Borders.

 Wye Valley Walk

-One of Britain’s most beautiful long-distance trails, this route follows the River Wye from source to sea, passing Tintern Abbey, Monmouth, Symonds Yat, and miles of serene woodland and riverside walking.
+One of Britain’s most beautiful long-distance riverside trails, this classic route follows the River Wye from source to sea, passing Tintern Abbey, Monmouth, Symonds Yat, and long, peaceful stretches of woodland and valley floor walking.

 Offa’s Dyke Path (Southern Section)

 Follow part of this legendary border trail, tracing the ancient earthwork that once divided Wales and England.
-Walk along ridges, across farmland, and through historic crossings with far-reaching views.
+Walk along ridges, across farmland, and through historic market towns with far-reaching views on both sides of the border.

 Forest of Dean & Borderland Trails

-East of the Wye, the Forest of Dean offers woodland walks, iron-age forts, and sculpture trails.
-The border here blends natural beauty, cultural depth, and surprise around every turn.
+East of the Wye, the Forest of Dean offers dense woodland walks, Iron Age hillforts, and sculpture trails.
+This borderland landscape blends natural beauty, cultural depth, and unexpected discoveries around every turn.

 Adventure Highlights

-The Wye Valley and Borders aren’t just where two countries meet — they’re where stories settle into the land.
+The Wye Valley and Welsh Borders are not just where two countries meet — they’re where stories settle into the land.

 To walk or paddle here is to enter a gentler rhythm: one of rivers, ruins, and quiet revelation.